 10. FORCE MAJEURE

 The Company shall not be liable to the Customer for any loss or damage directly or indirectly arising out of or in connection with any delay in delivery of the goods or failure to perform any term of this contract where such delay or failure is caused directly or indirectly by an act of God, fire, armed conflict, labour dispute, civil commotion, intervention of a Government, inability to obtain labour, materials or manufacturing facilities, accidents, interruption of or delay in transportation or any other cause beyond the Company’s control.

 11. DRAWINGS, DATA & DESIGN

 Drawings, data and designs issued to the customer remain the property of the Company and may not be copied or passed onto any third party without the prior written consent of the Company.

 12. PROPER LAW

-The contract and these conditions of sale shall be governed by New Zealand Law and the New Zealand courts shall have exclusive jurisdiction in connection herewith.
+These terms and conditions and all contracts arising from orders shall be governed by New Zealand Law and the New Zealand courts shall have exclusive jurisdiction in connection herewith.